-Section 1006.12, F.S., requires district school boards and school district superintendents to partner with law enforcement or security agencies to establish or assign one or more safe-school officers at each school facility within the district, including charter schools.
+Current law requires district school boards and school district superintendents to partner with law enforcement or security agencies to establish or assign one or more safe-school officers at each school facility within the district, including charter schools.
 A safe-school officer may be a school resource officer, school safety officer, school guardian, or a school security guard.
-Each of these safe-school officers must meet specified training and eligibility requirements and be certified for a specified safe-school officer position.
+Each safe-school officer must meet specified training and eligibility requirements and be certified for a specified safe-school officer position.
 Documentation of a person's training and certification as a safe-school officer is maintained by the sheriff, school district, or charter school.
-Section 1006.12(8), F.S., provides a public record exemption for information held by a law enforcement agency, school district, or charter school that would identify whether a person has been appointed as a safe-school officer.
-Similarly, s.
-1002.42(18), F.S., provides a public record exemption for any information that is held by a law enforcement agency that may identify whether a particular individual has been assigned as a safe-school officer at a private school.
+Current law also provides a public record exemption for information held by a law enforcement agency, school district, or charter school that would identify whether a person has been appointed as a safe-school officer, and, similarly, provides a public record exemption for any information held by a law enforcement agency that may identify whether a particular individual has been assigned as a safe-school officer at a private school.

-HB 1473 (2024), to which this bill is linked, amends s.
-30.15, F.S., to require that a sheriff's office that certifies individuals to serve as school guardians, and school districts, charter schools, and private schools that appoint school guardians, report specified information to the Florida Department of Law Enforcement (FDLE).
-Based on these reports, the FDLE is required to maintain a list of each person who is appointed as a school guardian, including the school guardian's name, the date on which he or she was certified as a school guardian, and the date on which he or she was appointed a school guardian, including the name of the school to which the guardian is appointed, and, as applicable, the date their appointment as a school guardian ended.
+CS/CS/HB 1473 (2024), to which this bill is linked, requires a sheriff's office that certifies individuals to serve as school guardians, and school districts, charter schools, and private schools that appoint school guardians, to report specified information to the Florida Department of Law Enforcement (FDLE).
+Based on these reports, the FDLE must maintain a list of each person who is appointed as a school guardian, including the school guardian's name, the date on which he or she was certified as a school guardian, and the date on which he or she was appointed a school guardian, including the name of the school to which the guardian is appointed, and, as applicable, the date his or her appointment as a school guardian ended.

-PCS for HB 1509, which is linked to the passage of HB 1473 (2024), amends s.
-30.15, F.S., to create a public record exemption for any information held by the FDLE or a law enforcement agency, school district, or charter school and reported to FDLE as required by HB 1473 that would identify an individual who has been certified to serve as a school guardian.
-The bill provides the public record exemption is necessary to effectuate the existing public record exemption for information that is held by a law enforcement agency, school district, or charter school that would identify whether a particular individual has been appointed as a safe-school officer at a public, charter school, or private school, since such information is now required to be forwarded to the FDLE.

-The bill is subject to the Open Government Sunset Review Act and stands repealed on October 2, 2029, unless reviewed and saved from repeal through reenactment by the Legislature.
+This bill creates a public record exemption for any information held by the FDLE, a law enforcement agency, a school district, or a charter school that would identify whether an individual has been certified to serve as a school guardian.
+The bill provides a statement of public necessity as required by the Florida constitution.
+The bill provides that the exemption is subject to the Open Government Sunset Review Act and will stand repealed on October 2, 2029, unless reviewed and saved from repeal through reenactment by the Legislature.

-The bill does not appear to have a fiscal impact.
+The bill does not appear to have a fiscal impact on the state or local governments.